wuxiangzhou2010/go-ethereum-code-analysis/core-vm源码分析.md

     evm.Transfer(evm.StateDB, caller.Address(), contractAddr, value)  //转账

     // initialise a new contract and set the code that is to be used by the
-    // E The contract is a scoped evmironment for this execution context
+    // EVM.
+The contract is a scoped environment for this execution context
     // only.
     contract := NewContract(caller, AccountRef(contractAddr), value, gas)
     contract.SetCallCode(&contractAddr, crypto.Keccak256Hash(code), code)